Lodrino, Ticino: History

 In past centuries, the population lived on agriculture and livestock.
 Between 1782 and 1869 there was a glass factory and a little temporary textile industry in the village.
+Following the closure of the glass factory, many former workers were compelled to find work as glaziers abroad, mostly in France and especially Paris.
+However, the rate of emigration from Riviera in the 19th century was among the lowest in Ticino; just 6% of the population, as opposed to a cantonal average of 15%, emigrated.
 The construction of the Gotthard railway required a number of granite quarries to supply stone for the project.
 Some of the quarries are still in operation in spite of a strong and steady decline of the workforce.
 In 1939, the so-called Lona-line (Lodrino-Osogna) was built, a 10 km long fortified line with 23 anti-tank forts.
 Since 1943, a small military airfield, the Lodrino Air Base, has been in operation.
 It is now also used as a civilian helicopter landing site.
 In the last decades of the 20th century there was major construction activity in the municipality.
 Many new homes as well as schools (primary and advanced) and sports facilities were built.

 Geography

 Lodrino has an area, As of 1997, of 31.5 km2.
 Of this area, 2.48 km2 or 7.9% is used for agricultural purposes, while 21.5 km2 or 68.3% is forested.
 Of the rest of the land, 1.13 km2 or 3.6% is settled (buildings or roads), 0.59 km2 or 1.9% is either rivers or lakes and 5.43 km2 or 17.2% is unproductive land.

 Of the built up area, housing and buildings made up 1.5% and transportation infrastructure made up 1.3%.
 Out of the forested land, 54.4% of the total land area is heavily forested, while 11.9% is covered in small trees and shrubbery and 1.9% is covered with orchards or small clusters of trees.
 Of the agricultural land, 6.2% is used for growing crops and 1.5% is used for alpine pastures.
 All the water in the municipality is flowing water.
 Of the unproductive areas, 8.6% is unproductive vegetation and 8.6% is too rocky for vegetation.

 The municipality is located in the Riviera district on the right bank of the Ticino river.